uiuc-hpc/hpx/paper.md

 runtimes.
 Asynchronous many-task systems (AMT) are based on a new paradigm showing promises in addressing these challenges, providing application developers with a productive and performant approach to programming on next generation systems.

+A detailed comparison of various AMT's is given in [@thoman2018taxonomy].
+Some notable AMT solutions are: Uintah [@germain2000uintah], Chapel [@chamberlain2007parallel], Charm++ [@kale1993charm++], Kokkos [@edwards2014kokkos], Legion [@bauer2012legion],
+ and PaRSEC [@bosilca2013parsec].
+Note that we only refer to distributed memory solutions, since this is one important feature for scientific applications to run large scale simulations.
+ The major show piece of HPX compared to the mentioned distributed AMTs is its future-proof C++ standard conform-ing API.

 HPX is a C++ Library for Concurrency and Parallelism that is developed by The STE||AR Group, an international group of collaborators working in the field of distributed and parallel programming [@heller2017hpx;@hpx_github;@tabbal2011preliminary].
 It is a runtime system